Frequently Asked Questions

 If you submitted an application to a Merage Master’s program within the last two years, you are considered a re-applicant.
 The first step towards reapplying is to contact the Recruitment and Admissions office of your program of interest and request instructions to re-apply.

-You may only apply to one program at Merage in a given admissions year.
+You may only apply to one program at the Merage School in a given admissions year.
 If you are uncertain which program you would like to pursue, our admissions team is happy to discuss your background and career interests to determine which program would be the best fit.
 If you have already started an application, submitted an application, or received an admissions decision from one program but wish to apply to a different program, please contact the admissions office associated with the program you initially applied to.
 The admissions office will provide further guidance and instructions.

 Applications will be processed when the minimum requirement of two recommendations has been met.
 If you would like to hold your application for review until we receive an additional letter of recommendation, please email our program office.